Code.org CS Principles

-Educator Outcomes: The Computer Science Discoveries Professional Learning Program fee includes 9 days of facilitation, curriculum guide, and ongoing support, totaling **$2,000 per participant.
+Educator Outcomes: The Computer Science Principles Professional Learning Program fee includes 9 days of facilitation, curriculum guide, and ongoing support, totaling **$2,000 per participant.
 During the 5-day summer workshop, participants will engage with the curriculum to prepare for the beginning of the school year, discuss best practices, and how to create a supportive classroom.
 During the academic year workshops, participants will experience upcoming lessons in the curriculum before they teach them, connect with their cohort to share how their implementation is going, and discuss instructional practices to support them.

 Student Outcomes: Students are introduced to the foundational concepts of computer science and challenged to explore how computing and technology can impact the world.
 More than a traditional introduction to programming, it is a rigorous, engaging, and approachable course that explores many of the foundational ideas of computing so all students understand how these concepts are transforming the world we live in.